 Here, we look back at this golden age of felt tip pens and the most fondly remembered scribbling styles of our school years.

-An hour deep into double maths, at the back of the class, in the back of your exercise book, you would be filling page after page with your signature.
+An hour deep into double math, at the back of the class, in the back of your exercise book, you would be filling page after page with your signature.
 Time very well spent in your opinion.
 You didn’t need to know algebra.
 How would that help your glittering career in the latest chart-smashing girl band?
 You needed to nail the speed of your autograph so you wouldn’t be stuck with those future hordes of adoring fans for too long.
 Of course, you also had to check what your name looked like with the surname of your celebrity crush/Ashley from form 2AF.

 We don’t mean any old mindless doodles, we mean the little illustrations you might specifically add in the margins of a piece of work to give it a little more life – like stars and smiley faces, the ancestors of emojis.
 They may have been in danger of being encircled in red pen by unenlightened teachers but it was a price you were willing to pay; you were an artist and in this instance, your 200 words on the formation of stalagmites was your canvas.